MattBurk0622/Proposal/README.md

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

 So the project should have multiple layers.
 The first would have a list of a few (a designated number) that the user would choose from.
-The user would input a two numbers/names (undecided which) which would then list a bit of information of the pokemon that corrolates with it.
+The user would input a two numbers/names (undecided which) which would then list a bit of information of the pokemon that correlates with it.
 It would also show images of the pokemon and who would win if the two fought.

 ## If planning to combine 1051's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to 1051, and which aspect(s) would relate to the other course?